RenatoPacheco/BitHelp.Core.Validation/README.md

 Upon execution, the command will generate a test report in the **./coverage/report**.

-so I don't have to run each command for each test that wants to generate the report, I created a **./buildReport.sh** to make it easier, so just run the shell script below:
+So I don't have to run each command for each test that wants to generate the report, I created a **./buildReport.sh** to make it easier, so just run the shell script below:

 ```
 ./buildReport.sh